 Prerequisite: E.S.L.
-004B or appropriate placement
+004B or ESL NC 141CE or appropriate placement| Lecture: 3 hrs

 This is a reading and vocabulary course that focuses on reading fictional and non-fictional materials.
 Students will study vocabulary lists and learn vocabulary development skills to become low-advanced ESL readers.